Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-02.md

 Nothing. 🤨

 The test will register an error **only** if an error is thrown in the callback!
-Otherwise the test is passing.
+Otherwise, the test is passing.

 <!-- > -->